kortik425/dashboard/README.md

 3. A third workflow that should create a new Pull request from stage to master whenever the PR from stage is merged.
 This is failing though because GH don't allow new empty PRs.**\
     **

-**What to improve\
+**What to improve**
-**

-**Use Redux\
+**Use Redux**
-**Although Context + UseReducer was used for simplicity Redux offer more functionality and control, assuming that the application would scale to have a more complex state structure.
+Although Context + UseReducer was used for simplicity Redux offer more functionality and control, assuming that the application would scale to have a more complex state structure.
 By using Redux persist we would be able to persist the state, the state management with the API call would be more reliable and debugging would be much easier through Redux Devtools\
-**\

-Add Testing**
+**Add Testing**
 It would be good to be able to add a workflow that prevent me to merge to stage if testing fails

-**Add Responsiveness

-**
+**Other**
+The dashboard is built with the assumption that would be used on desktop environment and therefore the responsiveness was not made a priority
+The dashboard is navigable for visually impaired people and has been tested with VoiceOver from macOS but still need more testing